vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 Deprecated

+-   avconv and avprobe - Now deprecated alternative to ffmpeg.
+License depends on the build
+-   sponskrub - For using the now deprecated sponskrub options.
+Licensed under GPLv3+
 -   rtmpdump - For downloading rtmp streams. ffmpeg can be used instead with --downloader ffmpeg.
 Licensed under GPLv2+
 -   mplayer or mpv - For downloading rstp/mms streams. ffmpeg can be